 This certificate is awarded upon successful completion of 12 credits.
 We expect students who complete the Cert-PHI to have expanded and supplemented their current domain knowledge in a way that opens up new corridors of discovery and employment for them.

-Required certificate courses available in-person and online (12 credits)
+Required certificate courses (12 credits)

 PubH 6802, Managing Electronic Health Information (3 cr)